-Researchers need to coordinate the import or export of research materials with the Materials Transfer Office (MTA@kaust.edu.sa) in the Office of Sponsored Research (OSR).
+Researchers need to coordinate the import or export of research materials with the Office of Research Funding and Services (MTA@kaust.edu.sa).
 If you need to ship any infectious substance, biohazardous material, or other hazardous material, or if someone other than a commercial company with the appropriate permits, training, packaging, paperwork, etc., plans to ship you an infectious substance, then please contact Research Materials Logistics Team (RMLogistics@kaust.edu.sa) to arrange for appropriate shipping, permits and proper receipt of these materials.

-As in all aspects of research and compliance, Principle Investigators are responsible to ensure that proper and appropriate shipping practices are followed when shipping biological materials and specimens.
-Failure to comply with these practices will put the Principle Investigator and the University at risk of substantial fines and penalties for improper shipping of infectious substances or other hazardous materials.
+As in all aspects of research and compliance, Principal Investigators are responsible to ensure that proper and appropriate shipping practices are followed when shipping biological materials and specimens.
+Failure to comply with these practices will put the Principal Investigator and the University at risk of substantial fines and penalties for improper shipping of infectious substances or other hazardous materials.